Bike

 • Fisher’s Landing Transit Center

-• Salmon Creek Park & Ride
+• Salmon Creek Park & Ride (temporarily closed)

 Call (360) 695-0123 check bike locker availability at the location most convenient for you.